-We are happy to welcome all our current members once again to our 2021 Annual General Meeting.
-Like last year and due to Covid-19 restrictions, this meeting will be held via Zoom.
-So register by Monday 26 April and have your say!
+We are happy to welcome all our current members once again to our 2022 Annual General Meeting.
+Like last year, this meeting will be held via Zoom.
+So register by Tuesday 3rd of May and have your say!

 - Chairperson’s address